Case Study

 Overview

-UMS also identified significant additional savings opportunities for LSI resulting in over $233,000 in total annual savings.
+Faced with this evidence, LSI’s power provider acknowledged the billing error and issued a refund of $37,669.60.
+UMS also identified significant additional savings opportunities across LSI’s accounts, resulting in over $233,000 in total annual savings.

 The Facts